 Review of Viking Cruises

-This is CruiseMapper's page for the three Viking Cruises subsidiary companies - the sister-brands Viking RIVER, Viking OCEAN and Viking EXPEDITIONS, their fleets (riverboats and liners), cruise tour itineraries, destinations, and homeports.
-We have listed all Viking cruise ships as schedules (itinerary calendars with prices PP) and current position tracking maps.
+This is CruiseMapper's page for the three Viking Cruises subsidiary companies - the sister-brands Viking RIVER, Viking OCEAN and Viking EXPEDITIONS, their fleets (riverboats, liners, polar ships), cruisetour itineraries, destinations, homeports, cruise tracker.
+We have listed all Viking ships as schedules (itinerary calendars with prices) and current position tracking maps.
 Similarly named is the Finland-based cruiseferry company VIKING LINE (1959-founded).

-Our Viking cruise ship schedules show visited ports (towns and cities visited on shore excursions), themed voyages (theme names) and port times (arrival-departure / port stays and overnights).
-All ship schedules also show how much will cost you to travel with Viking Expeditions (Arctic-Antarctica, Great Lakes USA and Canada), Viking Ocean (global) and Viking River - on the European rivers (Danube, Rhine, Main, Mosel, Seine, Rhone, Saone, Douro), on Asian rivers (Mekong, Irrawaddy, Yangtze), Egypt (Nile), in Russia (Volga, Dnieper, Svir, Neva) and also on all Viking Ocean ships.
+CruiseMapper's Viking ship schedules show departure and call ports (including towns and cities visited on shore excursions), themed voyages (holiday, itinerary themes) and port times (arrival-departure / port stays and overnights).
+All ship schedules also show how much will cost you to travel with Viking Expeditions (Arctic-Antarctica, Great Lakes USA and Canada), Viking Ocean (global) and Viking River - on the European waterways Danube, Rhine, Main, Mosel, Seine, Rhone, Saone, Douro, also in Asia (Mekong, Irrawaddy, Yangtze), Egypt (Nile, Lake Nasser), Ukraine (Dnieper), Russia (Volga, Svir, Neva, Lake Ladoga, Lake Baikal) and in the USA (Mississippi).

 Viking River Cruises holds 1/2 of North America's market.
-In the period 2011-2015, the company spent over USD 600 million on promotions.
+In the period 2011-2015, the company spent USD 600+ million on promotions.
 In May 2017, Viking celebrated its 20th anniversary.
-By the year 2027, the company's 16-ship ocean fleet will have a combined capacity of 16,930 berths, ranking Viking Ocean world's largest cruise company with ship capacity under 1000 passengers.
+By the year 2027, the company's 16-ship ocean fleet will have a combined capacity of 16,930 berths, ranking Viking OCEAN the world's largest cruise company with ship capacity under 1000 passengers.

-NEWS: In early-April 2019, Viking and China Merchants Group (China's first commercial corporation/1872-founded) unveiled a plan to launch a new cruise line (joint venture company) for the Chinese market.
-China Merchants Group's shipbuilding subsidiaries will design and construct the new ocean liners for the new company.
-As of 2019, Viking Cruises fully owns and operates a fleet of 6 ocean liners plus 72 riverboats, almost all of which are of the patented Longship-Class.
+In early-April 2019, Viking and China Merchants Group (China's first commercial corporation/1872-founded) unveiled a plan to launch a new cruise line (joint venture company) for the Chinese market.
+China Merchants Group's shipbuilding subsidiaries will design and construct the newbuilds for the new company.
+As of 2020, Viking fully owned and operated a fleet of 6 ocean liners plus 76 riverboats (almost all of which are of the patented Longship-Class).

 On March 20, 2013, the newly renamed company "Viking Cruises" launched 10 ships at one time, thus entering Guinness Book of World Records.
 Beginning on March 17, 2014, Viking christened 16 new boats over a 24-hour period, again setting an industry record.
 Viking named two more ships in Oporto (Portugal) on March 21.

-On March 22, 2015, Amsterdam (Holland) witnessed the naming ceremony of 12 new longships.
-Their godmothers were from USA (Los Angeles), UK and even Russia.
-In 2015, Viking River Cruises fleet expanded to 64 vessels, 40 of which patent-design longships (capacity 190 passengers, introduced in 2012).
+On March 22, 2015, Amsterdam (Holland) witnessed the naming ceremony of 12 longships.
+Their godmothers were from USA (Los Angeles), the UK, and Russia.
+In 2015, Viking's river fleet expanded to 64 boats, 40 of which longships (capacity 190 passengers) introduced in 2012.

 During the 2015 christening, 8 longships were in Amsterdam.
 The other 4 longships were named via live video link with the shipbuilding shipyard in Neptun Werft (Rostock, Germany).
 Two of the longships (Astrild and Beyla) are specifically designed for Elbe River.
 These boats are with modified longship design ("baby Longships") with only 2 decks (1/4 lighter) and capacity 98 guests (46 cabins).